MobinX/startupmart/service-plan.md

     - Fetches all data for a given startup.
     - Handles authorization:
       - Startup owners can see everything, including view counts.
-      - Premium investors can see all details, including contact info.
-      - Free investors see limited public data.
+      - Non-owners must have an active plan subscription.
+      - Returns only fields allowed by the user's plan(s) `allowedFields`.
     - Increments the view count if the viewer is not the owner.
-    - **Throws:** `NotFoundError` if startup does not exist.
+    - **Throws:** `NotFoundError` if startup does not exist, `AuthorizationError` if user has no active plan.
+  - `getUserAllowedFields(userId: number): Promise<PlanAllowedField[]>`
+    - Fetches all allowed fields from the user's active plan subscriptions.
+    - Merges fields from multiple active plans if applicable.
+  - `filterStartupDetailsByAllowedFields(startupDetails: StartupDetails, allowedFields: PlanAllowedField[]): Partial<StartupDetails>`
+    - Filters startup details based on allowed fields from user's plan.
+    - Supports both section-level and field-level access control.
   - `getPublicStartups(filters: StartupFilters): Promise<Partial<Startup>[]>`
     - Fetches a list of startups for public view.
     - Applies filters for industry, team size, etc.